 Surgery is not usually considered for pinched nerve treatment unless the pain has not eased with six to eight weeks of conservative therapy, you experience increasing difficulty moving, or there is evidence of spinal cord compression.

-To learn more about neck pain and ways to treat and cure it, read Neck Pain: A troubleshooting guide to help your relieve your pain, a Special Health Report from Harvard Medical School.
+For additional tips on preventing neck pain as well as ways to treat and cure it, read Neck Pain, a Special Health Report from Harvard Medical School.